Naqeeb1124/abdelrahman-portfolio/_projects/03-joukowski-airfoil-tool/index.md

+---
+title: "03-joukowski-airfoil-tool"
+description: "Exploration of Joukowsky transform for generating airfoils from circles, including elementary flow functions, conformal mappings, stream functions, and visualizations of transformations and flows. "
+---
 # Joukowsky Airfoils

-## Overview
-Exploration of Joukowsky transform for generating airfoils from circles, including elementary flow functions, conformal mappings, stream functions, and visualizations of transformations and flows.

 ## Institution
 Zewail City of Science and Technology